aws-samples/generative-ai-falcon-40b-instruct-notebooks/README.md

 ### Generative Artificial Intelligence Engineering Notebooks

-The project provides Generative Artificial Intelligence engineering notebook samples.
-The project demonstrates how to deploy Amazon SageMaker JumpStart SDK and Falcon 40B Instruct language model to apply different levels of cutomizations such as decoding strategies and Retrieval-Augmented Generation (RAG).
+This repository project provides Generative Artificial Intelligence engineering notebook samples.
+It demonstrates how to deploy Amazon SageMaker JumpStart SDK and Falcon 40B Instruct language model to apply different levels of cutomizations such as decoding strategies and Retrieval-Augmented Generation (RAG).

 The following Amazon SageMaker Studio notebooks are available in this repository:
 - `SM-JumpStart-Decoding-Falcon40B-G5.ipynb` demonstrates how to generate text using different decoding strategies with [Amazon SageMaker JumpStart SDK](https://sagemaker.readthedocs.io/en/v2.82.0/overview.html#use-prebuilt-models-with-sagemaker-jumpstart) and [Falcon-40B-Instruct model](https://huggingface.co/tiiuae/falcon-40b-instruct).